Are you wondering “why do I suck at golf?” This article goes through all the possible reasons (and how to fix them.)

 Tip: Play with Better Golfers and Learn from Them

-So, to raise your game, make a point of booking around with friends you know are far better than you are.
+So, to raise your game, make a point of booking around with friends (instead of playing golf alone) you know are far better than you are.
 Or perhaps join a team while on the course.

 Remember, there’s no shame in losing to a superior opponent.
 But, over time, you will begin to see you play like them and improve your game.